I tried basic authentication using Nginx

 mkdir /etc/nginx/sites-available

-create another one
+Create another one

 mkdir /etc/nginx/sites-enabled

-The description will be as follows.
+The description will be written as follows:

 server { listen 80; servername example.com; location / { root/var/www/vhosts/example.com/public_html; index index.html index.php; } }